-- Complete IOT system needs software – Software is hosted in the cloud and is responsible for analyzing the data it’s collecting from the sensors and making decisions e.g (fuel level monitoring by controlling drivers aggressive driving)
+- Complete IoT system needs software – Software is hosted in the cloud and is responsible for analyzing the data it’s collecting from the sensors and making decisions e.g (fuel level monitoring by controlling drivers aggressive driving)

 - Complete lot system needs connectivity – The hardware needs a way to transmit all that data to the cloud or needs a way to receive commands from the cloud.
 For some IoT systems, there can be an intermediate step between hardware and connecting to the cloud, such as a gateway or routers.

 - A communication network – A user interface is required by the user to interact with the system.
-A web-based app with a dashboard for the user to take action according to the data analysed by the lot system. e.g (real-time monitoring).
+A web-based app with a dashboard for the user to take action according to the data analyzed by the lot system. e.g (real-time monitoring).

-IOT CLOUD COMPUTING
+IoT CLOUD COMPUTING